-Parking and access: Parking lots can be found off of Veterans Memorial Parkway in Riverside, RI, and at many other points along the route.
+Parking and access: Parking lots are located off of Veterans Memorial Parkway in Riverside, RI, and at many other points along the route.
 For parking information visit the Bike Rhode Island website.

 South Coast Bikeway

-Not yet complete, the South Coast Bike trail hopes to provide 50 miles of continuous bike trails between Rhode Island and Cape Cod.
+Not yet complete, the South Coast Bikeway hopes to provide 50 miles of continuous bike trails between Rhode Island and Cape Cod.
 The planned route links cycling paths together through some of Massachusetts most beautiful towns.

 Upper Charles Trail

 At this time, the Upper Charles trail consists of some well paved bikeways and some more primitive gravel trails.
 Well worth the visit as you’ll bike through lovely woods and some of south-central Massachusetts’ most historic towns.

 Begin at either end: Hopkinton (Rt.
 495 to exit 20, north on Rt 85 1.5 miles) or Whitney Street/Front Street in Holliston.